nicktz1408/bikesharing-predictions/README.md

 # Bikesharing Predictions

-Used a fully connected neural network to predict bikesharing rental rideship, based on previously available data.
+Used a fully connected neural network to predict bikesharing rental ridership, based on previously available data.